bladecoder/blade-ink-rs/README.md

 ## Using the C bindings

-You can build the C bindings using the Makefile inside the clib folder.
+If you download the source code repository, you can build the C bindings using the Makefile inside the clib folder.

 To create the library in the target/release folder use